webpack/webpack.js.org/content/concepts/index.md

 T> You may see the term **emitted** or **emit** used throughout our documentation and [plugin API](/api/plugins).
 This is a fancy term for "produced or discharged".

-The `output` property has [many more configurable features](/configuration), but lets spend some time understanding some of the most common use cases for the `output` property.
+The `output` property has [many more configurable features](/configuration), but let's spend some time understanding some of the most common use cases for the `output` property.

 [**Learn more!**](/concepts/output)

 ## Loaders

-The goal is to have all of your assets in your project to be **webpack's** concern and not the browser.
+The goal is to have all of the assets in your project to be **webpack's** concern and not the browser's.
 (This doesn't mean that they all have to be bundled together). webpack treats [every file (.css, .html, .scss, .jpg, etc.) as a module](/concepts/modules).
 However, webpack **only understands JavaScript**.

-**Loaders tell webpack _how to treat these files as modules_ as they are added to your dependency graph.**
+**Loaders in webpack _transform these files into modules_ as they are added to your dependency graph.**

 At a high level, they have two purposes in your webpack config.